Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 He cries, holds her cold form close.
 Her last whisper, "Shh, Here, hold my satchel."

-Up the ladder: My God
+Up the ladder: The world today.

-Down the ladder: Everytime
+Down the ladder: if really its me

 You must be logged in to leave comments.
 Vote: